docker-archive/deploykit/pkg/provider/terraform/instance/README.md

 Be sure to verify that the plugin is [discoverable](/cmd/infrakit/README.md#list-plugins).

 Now lets try to validate something.
-Instead of reading from stdin we are loading from a file to avoid problems with bad bash substitution beacuse Terrafrom configs use `$` to indicate variables.
+Instead of reading from stdin we are loading from a file to avoid problems with bad bash substitution because Terrafrom configs use `$` to indicate variables.

 ```shell
 $ cat pkg/provider/terraform/instance/aws-two-tier/instance-plugin-properties.json